morganhvidt/find-my-blocks/src/readme.txt

 - 📍 Find & replace blocks safely with quick edit and preview links.
 - 🧱 WordPress Full Site Editing support.
 Block Templates & Template parts will be searched.
-- ⚡️ Performance settings for low (share hosting) to high-end hosting.
+- ⚡️ Performance settings for low (shared hosting) to high-end hosting.
 - 🤝 100% free & open source.

 ## Which blocks can be located?

-Find My Blocks will batch loop through your posts (more more) to detect instances for blocks.
+Find My Blocks will batch loop through your posts (and more) to detect instances of blocks.

 - WordPress Core blocks (paragraphs, images, group blocks and so on)
 - Blocks added by third-party plugins (Even if they are uninstalled)